Almanza-Conejo/classroomCode/Laplace transform/dampedRampFunction/README.md

 ### Visualization Using TikZ

-The provided LaTeX code uses the `TikZ` package to visualize several instances of the damped ramp function for different values of `a`, and it plots them in different shades of gray.
+The provided $\LaTeX$ code uses the `TikZ` package to visualize several instances of the damped ramp function for different values of `a`, and it plots them in different shades of gray.
 The graph of $t e^{-at}$ for various values of `a` (e.g., 0.2, -0.2, -0.6, -0.9) is shown, and the Laplace transform formula is displayed at the bottom of the figure.

 Here is a breakdown of the code: